-Sales for the year ended December 31, 2015 in the Company's Rest of the World operating segment increased by \$28.4 million or 47.5% to \$88.1 million from \$59.7 million for the year ended December 31, 2014.
-The increase can be attributed to an increase in production sales in the Company's new fluids systems plant in China, which began operations in 2013 and continues to ramp up its backlog of business, and a \$4.8 million increase in tooling sales; partially offset by the translation of foreign denominated production sales, which had a negative impact on overall sales for the year ended December 31, 2015 of \$0.3 million as compared to the comparative period of 2014.
-Production sales for 2015 in the Company's operating facility in Brazil were down slightly year-over-year as OEM light vehicle production volumes in Brazil continue to trend at low levels.
+Sales for the year ended December 31, 2016 in the Company's Rest of the World operating segment increased by \$34.9 million or 39.6% to \$123.0 million from \$88.1 million for the year ended December 31, 2015.
+The increase can be attributed to an increase in production sales in the Company's two new operating facilities in China, which continue to ramp up and execute on their backlogs of new business, and a \$4.3 million increase in tooling sales; partially offset by the translation of foreign denominated production sales, which had a negative impact on overall sales for the year ended December 31, 2016 of \$1.4 million as compared to the comparative period of 2015, and lower year-over-year production sales in the Company's operating facility in Brazil where OEM light vehicle production volumes continue to trend at low levels.
+The year-over-year increase in sales in the Company's operations in China was tempered by an unplanned OEM shutdown of one of its key light vehicle platforms during the second quarter.
+The program was down for seven weeks during the second quarter and came back online in July, 2016.

-Overall tooling sales decreased by \$82.9 million to \$162.1 million for the year ended December 31, 2015 from \$245.0 million for the year ended December 31, 2014.
+Overall tooling sales increased by \$90.8 million to \$252.9 million for the year ended December 31, 2016 from \$162.1 million for the year ended December 31, 2015.